sd0e/LatinLookup/README.md

 # Latin Lookup

 > There is a new version of Latin Lookup in beta.
 It can be found from the repository [sd0e/latinlookup-dev](https://github.com/sd0e/latinlookup-dev).
+This version continues to be the main version, however, until the new one is fully released.

 ![Latin Lookup Screenshot](main.png)